MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/configure-interactive-experience-dashboards.md

 ## Dashboard types

  The interactive experience dashboards come in two forms: **multi-stream** and **single-stream**.
 In addition, multi-stream dashboards can be home page or table-specific dashboards.
-The table-specific dashboards are configured in a different part of the user interface and partially preloaded with the table-specific configuration information.
+The table-specific dashboards are configured in a different part of the user interface and are partially preloaded with table-specific configuration information.

 ### Multi-stream dashboards